phphasuk/dnac-discovery/dnac-discovery-script/README.md

 - Check the added discovery tasks's status
 - Check the added discovery jobs's status
 - Get the discovery jobs's result, save them into the CSV file, and print them in the terminal screen
+- Move unassigned devices to site from the ip/site csv file

 ## Technologies & Frameworks Used